 For optimal functionality, it is essential to download a unique list of QR codes to avoid duplication in your projects.
 This will help maintain the authenticity of each QR code and prevent any confusion in your ongoing work.
 Please keep in mind that it is your responsibility to ensure that you and your team use this service properly.

-Enable QR Code Linking for a Job Form
+Enable QR Code linking on a form

 How to enable QR linking: